tilmanfries/CElogit/README.md

 Further reading
 ---------------------------------

 This program builds on the experimental economic literature on lying games.
-For an introduction, see [preferencesfortruthtelling.com](http://www.preferencesfortruthtelling.com/).
+For an introduction, see the homepage [preferencesfortruthtelling.com](http://www.preferencesfortruthtelling.com/) created by Johannes Abeler, Daniele Nosenzo, and Collin Raymond.

-For more background on the estimator and further references and acknowledgements, see the [working paper](https://tilmanfries.github.io/PAPER).
+For more background on the estimator and further references and acknowledgements, see the [working paper](https://tilmanfries.github.io/PAPER) (link coming soon).